Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Numerical tests

 \subsubsection{Generalization to Barrier Options}

-To further evaluate the calibrated model's capacity to capture the tail behavior of the underlying asset's distribution, we design experiments involving barrier options.
-These options are particularly sensitive to the dynamics and extremes of the asset price path, which provides a stringent test beyond the European options used in calibration.
-We focus on two types which target opposite tails of the distribution: \begin{enumerate} \item Left-tail test: Down-and-Out Put (DOP) Option\\ A DOP has a payoff identical to a standard European put option, conditional upon the underlying asset price not breaching a lower barrier level $B$ from above during the option's lifetime.
-Its payoff function is formally defined as:
+To further evaluate the calibrated model's capacity to capture the tail behavior of the underlying asset's distribution, we consider out-of-sample pricing experiments involving barrier options.
+Since the payoff depends on the entire price path through a barrier crossing event, these contracts are more sensitive to tail behaviours and path dynamics than European options used in calibration.
+We consider two complementary products:

+\begin{enumerate} \item Down-and-out put (DOP), which is sensitive to downside movements and probes the left tail.
+A DOP has the same terminal payoff as a European put, provided that the underlying price does not fall below a lower barrier level $B$ during $[0, T]$.
+Its payoff is given by

-This instrument is highly sensitive to the left-tail risk (downside movement) of the underlying distribution. \item Right-tail test: Up-and-Out Call (UOC) Option \\ A UOC acts like a standard call option if the asset price never rises above the barrier $B$ and "knocks out" otherwise.
-Its payoff function is given by
+\item Up-and-out call (UOC), which is sensitive to upward movements and tests the right tail.
+A UOC has the same terminal payoff as a European call, provided that the underlying price does not rise above an upper barrier level $B$ during $[0, T]$.
+Its payoff is given by